All Products

 WHERE gmt_create < '${yearmonth6_date}';

-5. Click Preview to check the validity of the SQL statements.
+5. Click Preview to validate the SQL statements.

-3. Double-click the node to go to the page to write SQL statements.
+3. Double-click the node to open the SQL editor.

-4. Search for the desired database in the database search box and enter the following SQL statement in the SQL editor:
+4. Select your database in the database search box and enter the following SQL:

 Warning